A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-\item[] \textbf{Validation of the reconstruction algorithm.} Using synthetic data generated from analytic functions of varying complexities as the band structure, we test out the accuracy of reconstruction algorithm (see Supplementary Fig. \ref{fig:synthband1}); Using synthetic multiband data generated from the LDA-level DFT (LDA-DFT) band structures of WSe$_2$ (see section S3), we tested out the sensitivity of reconstruction to the initialization (see Supplementary Fig. \ref{fig:synthband2}).
-In this case, to capture sufficient physical realism similar to the photoemission band mapping of WSe$_2$ presented in the main text, we set the energy resolution parameter of $\sigma$ = 100 meV, the lineshape parameter $\gamma$ = 50 meV \cite{Huebener}, and the energy spacing of data to $\sim$ 18 meV, identical to the energy bin size for the experimental data.
+Using synthetic data generated from analytic functions of varying complexities as the band structure, we test out the accuracy of the reconstruction algorithm (see Supplementary Fig. \ref{fig:synthband1}); Using synthetic multiband data generated from the LDA-level DFT (LDA-DFT) band structures of WSe$_2$ (see Supplementary Section 4), we tested out the sensitivity of reconstruction to the initialization (see Supplementary Fig. \ref{fig:synthband2}).
+In this case, to capture sufficient physical realism similar to the photoemission band mapping of WSe$_2$ presented in the main text, we set the energy resolution parameter of $\sigma$ = 100 meV, the lineshape parameter $\gamma$ = 50 meV \cite{Dong2021}, and the energy spacing of data to $\sim$ 18 meV, identical to the energy bin size for the experimental data.
 The tests include four sets of numerical experiments summarized below:

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item[(1)] Reconstructing non-crossing bands: For isolated bands, we tested synthetic data constructed from a multi-sinusoidal band (Supplementary Fig. \ref{fig:synthband1}a), the band generated by the Griewank function (Supplementary Fig. \ref{fig:synthband1}c-d), and the two-band tight-binding model of graphene (Supplementary Fig. \ref{fig:synthband1}e-f).
+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item[\textbf{1.}] \textbf{Reconstructing non-crossing bands}: For isolated bands, we tested synthetic data constructed from a multi-sinusoidal band (Supplementary Fig. \ref{fig:synthband1}a), the band generated by the Griewank function (Supplementary Fig. \ref{fig:synthband1}c-d), and the two-band tight-binding model of graphene (Supplementary Fig. \ref{fig:synthband1}e-f).
 In these cases, initialization with a flat band without any initial knowledge of the band dispersion (i.e. cold start) is sufficient to recover its shape, regardless of the complexity of the dispersion.

-\item[(2)] Reconstructing crossing bands: We tested the simplest case of crossing bands with two parabolas of opposite directions of opening (Supplementary Fig. \ref{fig:synthband1}b).
+\item[\textbf{2.}] \textbf{Reconstructing crossing bands}: We tested the simplest case of crossing bands with two parabolas of opposite directions of opening (Supplementary Fig. \ref{fig:synthband1}b), a recurring pattern in band structures.
 To recover the dispersion without band index scrambling, the knowledge of crossing needs to be included numerically in the initialization.
 This means, operationally, that the initialization requires crossing bands at nearby energy values, or that the reconstruction needs a warm-start optimization.
-For the intercrossing parabolas, the initializations that yield feasible outcomes are generated by slight tuning of the parabola parameters in the range that retains the crossing.
+For the double-crossing parabolas, the initializations that yield feasible outcomes are generated by slight tuning of the parabola parameters in the range that retains the crossing.